balinbob/yrc/README.md

 #### Gyrc

-#### GNOME Yamaha Receiver Control
+#### GNOME Receiver Control

-GTK+ graphical interface for controlling and streaming to Yamaha network receivers using pymusiccast
+GTK+ graphical interface for controlling and streaming to Yamaha® network receivers using pymusiccast

+"Yamaha" is a registered trademark of Yamaha Corporation.

 ![picture](images/gyrc-on-debian10-cinnamon-themed.png)